Sotnasjeff/clean-arch-typescript-api/README.md

 # Clean Architecture

-This is a project in order to exercise the knowledges gained watching the FullCycle course about DDD.
+This is a project in order to exercise the knowledges gained watching the FullCycle course about Clean Architecture.

 ### 📋 Prerequirements